DaveH355/cmake-template/README.md

 /external is for libraries that aren't avaliable through the package manager.
 You can manually add your own and link them in CMake.
 Or use `fetch.sh`.
 It manages header only libraries well.

 Simply edit the file to add more libraries.
 Then run the script.
 The headers are stored in /external/singles which is automatically included by CMake.
-For larger libraries like imgui, it's better to use CMake's FetchContent.
+For larger libraries like imgui, it's better to download manually.
+Using CMake's FetchContent is clunky as it downloads the same library for every build dir.

 ### Additional Features
 - `format.sh` will format the entire src directory using clang-format.
 It will only process common C/C++ file extensions.
 You can add more if you wish.